Consuming Semantic SQL endpoints

 # Metabase

 Metabase (opens new window) is an open-source business intelligence platform that supports PostgreSQL connections.
 Metabase leverages foreign key relationships to enable intuitive data exploration and automatic question suggestions.
+Disable Use a secure connection (SSL) for Windows Desktop.

 Screenshot of Metabase connection page

-Compatibility with recent versions
+Incompatibility with latest versions

 Metabase versions 0.51.0 and above are not currently supported by the semantic SQL endpoint.
 To use Metabase with Ontopic Suite, please install version 0.50.36 or earlier.